Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Applicants to MBA programs can take several steps that can improve their chances of getting into an MBA program.
 A 2015 survey found admission consultants believe that GMAT scores now account for a fifth of the weight—about 22 percent—in MBA program admission decisions.
 After a GMAT score, the consultants believe the following parts of an MBA application are most important: essays (14.5 percent), admission interviews (12.1 percent), undergraduate GPAs (10.3 percent), and recommendation letters (7.6 percent).

-Note that in this survey, three of the four most important application components below the GMAT—essays, interviews, and recommendation letters—amount to almost 35 percent of the total weight.
+In this survey, three of the four most important application components below the GMAT—essays, interviews, and recommendation letters—amount to almost 35 percent of the total weight.
 These are the components with which admission consultants can help the most, which is why working with a consultant can certainly improve one’s chances of admission at a highly-ranked school.

 Specific circumstances exist where some applicants would be well-served by collaborating with an admission consultant.
 These situations focus on application essays.